giuliadottisani/giuliadottisani.github.io/index.md

 **ongoing projects**

-* Dotti Sani et al (forthcoming) Perceptions of deservingness: civil and social rights for diverse families

-* Ceylan Engin and Giulia M. Dotti Sani.
-Can We Use Survey Data to Study Same-Sex Partners in Europe?

-* Francesco Molteni, Simone Sarti and Giulia Dotti Sani.
-Using ResPOnsE COVID-19 data to monitor psycho-physiological distress during the pandemic in Italy.
+* Giulia Dotti Sani, Francesco Molteni, Simone Sarti.
+Boys do cry: Age and gender differences in psycho-physiological distress during the COVID-19 pandemic in Italy

 * Giulia M. Dotti Sani and Francesco Molteni.
 Family penalties in labour force participation among migrant and native women in Italy Economic needs, cultural legacies and local binds

-* Giulia Dotti Sani, Elias Naumann, Piotr Marzec, Marta Pasqualini.
+* Elias Naumann, Giulia Dotti Sani, Piotr Marzec, Marta Pasqualini.
 Comparing the social and economic impact of Covid-19 with high-quality survey data across Europe

-* The division of domestic work during the pandemic
+* Ariane Bertogg and Giulia Dotti Sani.
+To the Fifties and back again.
+Couplesâ€˜ Breadwinning Arrangements  Before, During and After COVID-Lockdowns in Finland and Germany

+* Giulia Dotti Sani and Jessica Rosco.
+The role of political ideology and religiosity in shaping attitudes towards abortion: Italy in a comparative global perspective

+* Ceylan Engin and Giulia M. Dotti Sani.
+Can We Use Survey Data to Study Same-Sex Partners in Europe?

 **non-academic outlets**